SU($N$) Quantum Spin Model with Weak and Strong First-Order N\'eel to Valence-Bond Solid Transitions

-\emph{Discussion.}---The $X$–$Q$ model is not the first to exhibit a strongly first-order AFM--VBS transition.
-Past studies of SU($2$) $J$-$Q$ type models with the singlet projectors of the $Q$ terms arranged in ways not favoring local singlet fluctuations have been carried out for both square \cite{Sen_PRB_2010} and honeycomb \cite{Banerjee_PRB_2011} lattices.
-In those cases, the anisotropy is relevant by construction, and, consequently, the models host conventional strongly first-order transitions with no influence of any nearby critical point.
-In the $X$-$Q$ model the emergent U($1$) symmetry is violated in a more subtle manner, which we can relate to the way an $X$ term acts on a local $2\times 2$ plaquette with two parallel singlets, illustrated and compared with a $Q$ term in Fig.~\ref{fig:Cartoon}.
-While the $Q$ term (and the not shown $J$ terms) flips the two singlets, the $X$ term does not.
-Thus, while a series of $Q$ interactions can gradually flip pairs of singlets, thereby rotating the global VBS order, the $X$ terms do not induce these fluctuations that are necessary for emergent U($1$) symmetry and the flow to the CP$^{N-1}$ continuum theory associated with DQC.
+In past studies of strongly first-order transitions in SU($2$) $J$-$Q$ type models, the singlet projectors were arranged to produce a staggered VBS on square \cite{Sen_PRB_2010} and honeycomb \cite{Banerjee_PRB_2011} lattices.
+Such VBSs do not support local singlet rotations; thus U(1) symmetry cannot emerge and these models host conventional strongly first-order transitions not influenced by any nearby critical point.
+In the $X$-$Q$ model, the emergent U(1) symmetry is violated in a more subtle manner, which we can relate to the way an $X$ term acts on a local $2\times 2$ plaquette with two parallel singlets, illustrated and compared with a $Q$ term in Fig.~\ref{fig:Cartoon}.
+While the $Q$ term (and the not shown $J$ terms) flips the orientation of the singlets, the $X$ term does not.
+Thus, a series of $Q$ interactions can gradually rotate the global VBS order, but the $X$ terms do not induce these fluctuations that are necessary for U($1$) symmetry to emerge at a DQC point.